anordy/Vendor/README.md

-# Vendor-App
+# Vendo
-apllication used to buy accesories online
+apllication used to buy accesories online with delivery